 - NOTE: Registration for Rabbits closes on December 31.

 - Also Note: Our program fees don’t include Mount Washington’s trail fees.
 If planning on skiing outside of Rabbit program days, consider purchasing a Nordic season’s pass from Mount Washington (note their September 30 earlybird deadline!)
-If you think your family will only ski on Rabbit program days, Mount Washington offers a reduced rate Rabbit Program trail pass to cover the 10 sessions.
-You can purchase this in early January.
-2012 Fees for either Saturday or Sunday for the 10 sessions were: Adult (19-64) $132, Youth (13-18) $108, Child (6-12) $68.50, Under 5 is free.
-We’ll update these numbers ASAP!
+If you think your family will only ski on Rabbit program days, Mount Washington offers a reduced program rate trail pass to cover the 10 sessions.
+Look here for more details on the program pass.

-Children should be accompanied by a parent or guardian and handed over to their coach at the beginning of each session.
-Please leave enough time to park your vehicle and to get all equipment sorted.
-Please keep in mind that other, non-Rabbit skiers aside from Rabbits may be renting equipment on weekend mornings.
+Parental Responsibilities Children should be accompanied by a parent or guardian until they are in their coach’s care at the beginning of each session.
+Please ensure there is ample time to get all equipment sorted before the session begins at 10 am.
+Keep in mind that other, non-Rabbit skiers may be renting equipment on weekend mornings as well.

 It is also the responsibility of the parents or guardians to pick their child up at the end of each session in front of the Raven Lodge at noon.
-If the weather is stormy or wet, please be prepared to meet your child earlier than 12:00.
+In the event of stormy or wet weather, please expect to meet your child a bit earlier.

-Please supply your children with adequate clothing to stay warm and dry (mittens, hat, snow pants, raincoats, sunscreen, etc.).
-Coaches will not permit children to participate if their clothing is found insufficient for safety reasons.
+Please supply your children with weather appropriate clothing (mittens, hat, snow pants, raincoats, sunscreen, etc.).
+Staying warm and dry is essential to an enjoyable time on the snow.
+For safety reasons, coaches will not permit children to participate if their clothing is found insufficient for the conditions.
 Having proper ski equipment that fits your child well is also very important for their learning and enjoyment.